Bride getting ready (approximately just under an hour needed):

 -

-- There are only so many dancing photos that you will want to keep, so having me there for over an hour of dancing, can be a waste of your money.
+Since there are only so many dancing photos you will need, having me remain for more than an hour of open dancing may not be the most efficient use of your budget.

 2pm = Photographers arrive to take detail shots and photos of the bride and groom each getting ready separately